-What’s on in Newcastle?
+What’s on in June?
 Here’s the month’s top events in Newcastle, Lake Macquarie & The Hunter especially selected for families.

 Maitland River Run

 Why you should go: Enjoy a fun family walk/run and complete one lap of the Maitland River Run.
-Offering a picturesque 4km course in and around the Mall and River Bank of Maitland’s CBD, the event is open to kids over 5 years of age and their parents.
+This year there is a new race venue.
+Starting at the new Maitland Regional Athletics Centre the walk/run will take you along the Maitland Regional Athletics Track and the foreshore of the Hunter River.
+The event is open to kids over 5 years of age and their parents.

 Snow Time in the Garden at Hunter Valley Gardens